ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
 The interface allows the Administrator to create and delete OSCORE groups, as well as to configure and update their configuration.

 Interaction examples are provided, in Link Format {{RFC6690}} and Custom CBOR {{RFC8949}}, as well as in CoRAL {{I-D.ietf-core-coral}}.
 The examples in Custom CBOR are expressed in CBOR diagnostic notation without the tag and value abbreviations.
-While all the CoRAL examples show the CoRAL textual serialization format, its binary serialization format is used on the wire.

-\[ NOTE:

-The reported CoRAL examples are based on the textual representation used until  version -03 of {{I-D.ietf-core-coral}}.
-These will be revised to use the CBOR diagnostic notation instead.

-\]
+The examples in CoRAL are expressed in CBOR diagnostic notation, and refer to values from external dictionaries using Packed CBOR {{I-D.ietf-cbor-packed}}. {{notation-coral-examples}} introduces the notation and assumptions used in the CoRAL examples.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
 In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
 These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{RFC9200}}.